Lampman

-Lampman is a small town of around 735 people located in the south-east part of the province of Saskatchewan, Canada, roughly 30 miles north-east of Estevan.
-It is named after the Canadian poet, Archibald Lampman.
+Lampman is a town of around 673 people in the south-east part of the Canadian province of Saskatchewan, roughly 30 miles north-east of Estevan.

 To the north-west of Lampman, is Lake Roy, which is a shallow lake that often floods into town.
 Lampman's water supply is obtained from two deep wells that go through a water treatment system.

 History

 The village of Lampman was founded on September 13, 1910.
 It gained the status of town on June 1, 1963.
-As mentioned, it was named for Canadian poet Archibald Lampman, one of the Confederation Poets.
+It was named for Canadian poet Archibald Lampman, one of the Confederation Poets.
 It is also part of "Poet's Corner" in south-east Saskatchewan.
 Several communities and stops along the CN Railway in this part of the province were named after famous British and Canadian poets.
 Some of the other places include, Carlyle (Thomas Carlyle), Browning (Robert Browning), Service (Robert W. Service), Cowper (William Cowper), and Wordsworth (William Wordsworth).